NotSoSaneExile/Portfolio/README.md

 # Contents
 * A-Star Visualiser: A visualisation tool for the A-Star pathfinding algorithm, implemented in Python and Pygame.

-* CAPM Verifier: A tool for verifying the validity of the Capital Asset Pricing Model using historical stock data, implemented in Python using Streamlit.
-Tool was made for the Warsaw Stock Exchange Main Market.
+* CAPM Verifier: A tool for verifying the validity of the investement portfolios using Capital Asset Pricing Model and historical prices data.
+It was implemented in Python using Streamlit.
+The tool was made with the thought of the Warsaw Stock Exchange Main Market.

 * Trading Charts Plotter: A tool for plotting trading charts with Heiken Ashi candles and technical indicators, implemented in Python and using Alpha Vantage API.
 This is still a work in progress.
 Current version is quite basic.